kianryan/kianryan.github.io/_posts/2023-01-05-getting-started-with-z80asm-on-the-rc2014.md

 ### Running on the RC2014

-We can then paste the output in to SBC.
+We can then paste the output in to SCM.
 If it's all gone to plan, we should see a `Ready` indicating the code has been loaded.
 We can then run our memory location with `g 8000`:

 ```